chessmaster42/curatorPresets/README.md

 -	Artillery - Calls for artillery fire from the unit using coordinates, ammo type, and round count
 -	CWS Injury Load - Loads Chessmaster's Wounding System onto the unit
 -	Damage Component - Damages the unit's component based on the component selected and the damage slider
+-	Unit Action - Runs an action on the unit
+-	Unit Animation - Plays an animation on the unit
 -	Unit Recruitable - Adds an action to the unit that allows players to recruit into their own group
 -	Unit Speed - Sets the unit speed to limited, normal, or full based on the selection
 -	Unit Surrender - Calls the unit to surrender
 -	Vehicle Disembark - Calls the passengers, crew, or all units in the vehicle to disembark
 -	Virtual Ammobox System - Loads the Virtual Ammobox System onto the unit/object

+I have also implemented non-module feature(s) that are listed below

+-	Waypoint Handler - When a waypoint is placed in Zeus (RMB by default) you will get a config popup to set the waypoint type.
+This is skipped for get-in or destroy orders.

 Currently these modules are in the Modules screen in Zeus under the Zeus category.
 I'm still working on a custom category but for now this is where the modules will be.